MattKevan/ao-design-process/_articles/ao-design-principles.md

 By reducing clutter and jargon, we aim to create experiences that feel intuitive and increase customer confidence.

-Have a question or want to know how better to use these principles in your work, chat to us!
-Email us at [ux@ao.com](ux@ao.com)
+Have a question or want to know how better to use these principles in your work?
+Chat to us and email us at [ux@ao.com](ux@ao.com) we'll be happy to help.